Best Food for Border Collie

 Common Dietary Sensitivities in Border Collie

-Dietary sensitivities affect a notable proportion of dogs, and Border Collie is no exception given the breed's association with Eye Conditions, Orthopedic Conditions, Neurological & Other Concerns.
+Dietary sensitivities affect a notable proportion of dogs, and Border Collie is no exception given the breed's association with Eye Conditions, joint and skeletal conditions, Neurological & Other Concerns.
 The most reliable symptoms to watch include chronic ear inflammation, paw licking, intermittent diarrhea, and flatulence.
 Novel protein sources—rabbit, kangaroo, or insect-based formulas—offer alternatives when common proteins trigger reactions.
 Grain-free diets are not automatically better; many Border Collie dogs tolerate grains well.
 Focus on identifying specific triggers through controlled elimination rather than blanket ingredient avoidance.

 Ideal Portion Control for Border Collie